 How It Works

-- Water cleaned in the WaterHub is used as process make-up water in Emory’s steam and chiller plants and for toilet flushing in some residence halls.
+- Reclaimed water is used in utilities, like to heat and cool buildings through the steam and chiller plants and residence halls or toilet flushing in some residence halls.

 - The WaterHub was made possible by an innovative water purchase agreement between Emory University and Sustainable Water, a water reclamation technology provider.